+Did we blame you for the loss of relationship when in fact it was our anger and disillusionment that caused us to leave home?
 Like the Prodigal Son, we must come home.
 We must repent of our rebellion.

 But what about Your sin against us God?
 You didn’t come when we called.
 You didn’t answer our prayers.
 You let us hurt, and lose, and struggle.
 Weren’t you supposed to stop all of that from happening to us?
 What if it happens again?